Andydid1/Multi-Label-Classification-on-Movie-Genres/README.md

 **Data_Preprocessing.ipynb**
 This is our data preprocessing & cleaning file.
 Data with non-English overviews or invalid overviews (NaN) aredropped.
 Raw genre labels, originally in JSON format, are transformed into Python lists of strings and stored Pandas Dataframe form.
+Also, The dataset is split into 70% of training data, 15% of validation data, and 15% of test data.
+The split data is stored into 3 CSV files for our experiment, you can check it in _Data_ file.

 **MovieClassification_Baseline.ipynb**
 This is the implementation of our baseline, TF-IDF+Logistic Regression.
 Please make sure the envirnoment is set up and run the cells to check the results.
 Also, keeping the preprocessed dataset in the same directory.